japila-books/apache-spark-internals/docs/rpc/RpcEnv.md

   uri: String): Future[RpcEndpointRef]
 ----

-Sets up an RPC endpoing by URI (asynchronously) and returns xref:rpc:RpcEndpointRef.adoc[]
+Sets up an RPC endpoing by URI (asynchronously) and returns rpc:RpcEndpointRef.md[]

 Used when:

 * WorkerWatcher is created

-* CoarseGrainedExecutorBackend is requested to xref:executor:CoarseGrainedExecutorBackend.adoc#onStart[onStart]
+* CoarseGrainedExecutorBackend is requested to executor:CoarseGrainedExecutorBackend.md#onStart[onStart]

 * RpcEnv is requested to <<setupEndpointRefByURI, setupEndpointRefByURI>>